-Spanish, and Penmanship, 0 69
+For Art, Music, P.E., Library, Computer, Spanish, and Penmanship, the following will be used:

-HONOR ROLL
+S 86-100

+N 70-85

+U 69 & below

+Honor Roll

 Honor Roll is recognition for students in grades 1-8.
 To be eligible for the “A” Honor Roll, a student must have all A’s on his/her report card, including behavior.
 To be eligible for the “A/B” Honor Roll, a student must have all A’s and B’s on his/her report card, including behavior.

-w
+In cases where an S, N, or U is used, an S is required for both the “A” and “A/B” Honor Rolls.

+Promotion/Retention

 Advancement to the next grade is based on a student’s daily performance, test results, recommendations of teachers, and the student’s ability to complete work successfully on a more advanced level.
 Promotion to the next grade depends on successful completion of all subject areas.